rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 ```
  **Download the dataset from [OneDrive](https://1drv.ms/f/c/683d9dd9f262486b/Ek6Fl_brQzhDnI2cmhGIHxMBQ-L1ApeSqxwZKE4NBsDXSQ?e=3RBc8S).**

 Download the dataset from OneDrive to the "data" folder. **Please note that "data" is the default path for storing the dataset.
-We have already provided the Musae dataset in the "data" folder in advance.
+We have already provided the Twitch dataset in the "data" folder in advance.
 Please store the other datasets in a similar manner.
 If the storage location is incorrect, the program will not be able to read the data.**